-- Tina Bopp, University of Basel (Basel, Switzerland) – Transnational care chains – division of labour in European food production.
+- Tina Bopp, University of Basel (Basel, Switzerland) -Decolonizing Transnational Chains – Changing Labor, Care, and Family Structures in Current European Agriculture.

 - Ionuț Butoi, University of Bucharest (Bucharest, Romania) – Searching for a Third Way in Interwar Romania.
 The Economic Dirigisme of the Bucharest Sociological School.

-- Emily Channell-Justice, Europe’s New Peripheries – Local Economic Development in Ukraine.
+- Emily Channell-Justice, Miami University (Miami, Ohio, US) – Europe’s New Peripheries.
+Local Economic Development in Ukraine.

 - Emanuel Copilaș, Universitatea de Vest (Timișoara, Romania) – Romanian Post-Communism.
 A Fading Ideology?